justin-carver/Aida/README.md

 - Performs 'smart tweets', tweeting only during certain hours or days based on traffic data.
 - Maintains human-like tweet frequency, will balance it's scheduled posts through a specific time period.
-- Understands which category posts are doing well, will promote posts from those more heavily.
+- *[Soon!]
+Understands which category posts are doing well, will promote posts from those more heavily.*
 - Will show which tweets are scheduled before posting for final approval.
 - Can automatically reply to direct messages with scripted responses.
 (If enabled manually)
 - Understands which hashtags are best for outreach and will promote those within your category.